Static-Codes/AliasBuddy/README.md

+# AliasBuddy
-Simple CLI Application for Debian and Fedora Based Linux Distributions.
+## Simple CLI Application for Debian and Fedora Based Linux Distributions.

 What it does:
 - Parses `~/.bash_aliases` for a list of aliases.